 Day 9 Ho Chi Minh City (1B)

 After breakfast on Day 9, we head to Ho Chi Minh City (Saigon) a journey which will take most of the day.
 This evening, why not head to one of the rooftop bars such as the Rex Hotel, one of the classic colonial Saigon institutions, where there is often live music.
+Enjoy a street food crawl with the group and CEO while in Ho Chi Minh City.
+Bring your appetites and your wallets, and the CEO will bring you to the best spots and teach you a bit about the local street food.
 Perhaps visit the the immense Ben Than Market and grab a snack at one of its many food stands.
 Those with an interest in Vietnam's recent war history may like to visit the Reunification Palace, the residence of the presidents of South Vietnam before 1974, and the fascinating nearby War Remnants Museum.
 Also very interesting is Cholon, Saigon’s Chinese quarter.
 A cyclo can take you to any of these places for a very reasonable price and is a fun way to travel around Ho Chi Minh City.
 Our Saigon hotel is located in front of the city’s main market, Ben Than Market, and very close to Saigon's backpackers street.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Wifi is available.
 A small swimming pool is also available on the second floor.
 Approx Travel Time: Private bus from Chau Doc to Ho Chi Minh City: 7-8 hrs

 Day 10 Ho Chi Minh City